ClimateMind/climatemind-backend/README.md

 On Windows it is running in a strict secure mode.
 You need to add the source directory to the Docker Resources: Settings / Resources / File Sharing -> add the application root directory

+***Before doing what's below, be sure the Docker application is running and the bash working directory is changed to the climatemind-backend path.***

 ## Running the application with Docker Compose (for development)

 Start in foreground (good for debugging flask and see the logs).
-You can stop it with [CMD + C] on OSX or [CTRL + C] on Windows or Linux.
+You can stop it with [CTRL + C] on OSX, Windows, and Linux.

     docker-compose up